 Photography – Sports: (A cutline must accompany each photo.)
 All areas of sports photography are included.
 Action, human interest, creativity and technical qualities are important factors.
 Images of staged photo opportunities are not acceptable.
 The photo has NOT been altered.

 Reporting Portfolio: Submit five stories that were published within the contest period.
 For articles that appear in a series, each individual article is considered one of the five allowed.
 Winners will be determined based on the student’s ability to gather important information and to write clearly and interestingly.
-Topics should be important.
 Articles should be the product of original reporting by the student.
 Topics may include hard news, features and sports.

 Reviews: This category includes reviews of art, stage drama, films, television programs, music, books and food.
 Judges will consider writing skills, knowledge of the medium being discussed, and familiarity with the particular piece being reviewed.